 Cap and Pipe the Bores Program

 The Great Artesian Basin is one of the largest underground freshwater resources in the world.
 It lies below 25 per cent of NSW supporting a population of over 200,000.
-There are 1,400 bores tapping the Great Artesian Basin across NSW.
-Natural pressure across the basin has significantly declined due to overuse.
+Uncontrolled extraction over the past 140 years has seen significant decline in natural pressure.
+There are 8,000 bores tapping the Great Artesian Basin across NSW.
 Nearly half the bores have stopped flowing, reducing landholder access to water.

 Over many years the NSW government has been partnering with landholders across western NSW through the Cap and Pipe the Bores Project to rehabilitate the Great Artesian Basin.
 This Project has given landholders financial incentives to replace failing artesian bores and bore drains with new bores and efficient reliable water supply systems.

-In the past, up to 95 per cent of artesian water was being wasted through evaporation and seepage.
+In the past, up to 95 per cent of artesian water was being wasted through evaporation and seepage from bore drains.
 Today, the Cap and Pipe the Bores program has improved the management of the GAB through the following achievements:

 - supplied approximately 4.2 million ha with permanent, reliable, efficient and strategically located watering points

 - removed over 10,000 km of bore drains